 Try supplements: They worked for me so they may work for you too!
 It’s worth a shot.
 There are plenty of natural remedies out there to try, as for my child a simple L-Theanine tablet for my son helped settle his out of control emotions.
 It may or may not work for your child but there are plenty of other options available.

 Research.
 Read.
 Understand the condition: Especially if you have never experienced it yourself, trust me it’s terrifying at times and I’m an adult.
 It would be 100 times scarier for a child to try to comprehend.
 Research helped me to understand behaviours in my son which were frightening and confronting, it gave me a lot of comfort to understand that it was all part of the condition.

 Talk to your doctor: Tell them your concerns.
 They may think that seeing a child psychologist would be beneficial.
 We are in that process now, to address it further before habits become ingrained.

 DON’T bury your head in the sand: Do not think if you ignore it, it will just go away.
 It won’t.
 If you leave it until your child is a teenager to address, it may be too late.
 Patterns and behaviours can already be ingrained by this age, so the earlier you address it the better.

-Most of all know you are not alone.
+Most of all know you are not alone when raising a child with anxiety.
 Be there for your child and be the best mother you can be, having a mother who is their rock is the best therapy a child could ask for.